FlatLang/Flat/README.md

 __Instructions of Use for the Jar__

-  * To run the compiler, first locate the Nova.jar file.
+  * To run the compiler, first locate the Nova.jar file
-  * In command line or terminal run the jar file with the required arguments.
+  * In command line or terminal run the jar file with the required arguments
-  * The required arguments include: The input files and the output destination.
+  * The required arguments include: The input files and the output destination

 __An Example command to compile a source from the Jar__